29 Things to Do in Amherst, MA: Museums, Nature, Drinks & More

 The pond is the largest open body of water in Amherst and is an opportunity to enjoy the water in nice weather.

-Opt for swimming, fishing, kayaking, picnicking and more.
+Folks go for swimming, fishing, kayaking, picnicking, and more.

 You can also enjoy a short walk to the falls to sit on a rock and enjoy the views.